 Residential Properties

-The fee is charged per residential unit, or dwelling unit, within the property.
+The monthly RRSC is charge per residential unit, or dwelling unit, within the property.

-For example, if you have a single-family home the fee would be $4.08 a month in 2023 since this building has just one dwelling unit.
+For example, if you have a single-family home the charge would be $4.08 a month in 2023 since this building has just one dwelling unit.

-To continue with the example, if a building is a 4-unit apartment the fee would then be the monthly rate times four - in 2023 that would be $16.32 a month.
+To continue with the example, if a building is a 4-unit apartment the charge would then be the monthly rate times four - in 2023 that would be $16.32 a month.

 Commercial Properties

-Some businesses may be able to utilize Streets Division collections for recycling, and they too will be required to pay the Resource Recovery Special Charge.
+Not all business can utilize Streets Division collections for recycling due to the volume of material they generate or other concerns.
+Those that can utilize the service will be required to pay the Resource Recovery Special Charge.

-If a non-residential property is eligible to receive our collection services, they will be charged the monthly rate times the number of recycling carts they use.
+They will be charged the monthly rate times the number of recycling carts they need to hold the recyclables they generate.

 Commercial property eligibility